AFTER: Now in its fourth year, a pollinator meadow in Indian Hill provides gorgeous pops of color while sustaining a wide variety of pollinators

 We began work on this meadow project in February 2022, and it’s been wonderful to watch this vision come to life over time.

-We started by determining where to locate the garden so that it would work with the slope and feel like an extension of the existing hedgerow—as if it had always been part of the yard.
+We started by determining where to locate the garden so that it would work with the slope and feel like an extension of the existing landscaping—as if it had always been part of the yard.

 We then created the meadow’s footprint via sheet mulching.
 This entails laying down cardboard and aged hardwood mulch, which gradually kills off grass and other undesirable plants.
 This process also creates clean edges that clearly distinguish the meadow as an intentional planting and contribute to a tidy appearance